 All levels classes

 Ashtanga Primary Series – A traditional practice as offered by Sri K. Pattabhi Jois of Mysore, India, composed of a fixed series of postures linked by vinyasa (flowing, connecting movements).
 Designed to realign the spine, cleanse and tone the body, and cultivate focus.
 This strong class includes inversions.
 Note: Ashtanga and Moon Days.

 Ashtanga Half Primary – Be guided through the first half of the Ashtanga Primary Series and the finishing sequence.
 This class is good preparation for the Ashtanga Primary series.
 Note: Ashtanga and Moon Days.

 Ashtanga Fusion – A warming practice of poses to strengthen and open the body, linked by the breath.
 Based on the Ashtanga Primary Series, this class includes sun salutations, strong standing poses, and breathwork.

 Harmony Flow – Flow through a gently warming sequence, creatively designed to develop strength, flexibility and balance, and to connect you to your body, breath and heart.
 Sun salutations, standing and balancing postures, seated poses, and a grounding closing sequence.

-Yin/Yang – Through a balanced blend of flowing, strengthening movement and opening, grounding stillness, this practice’s intention is to cultivate stability and mobility, awareness and balance.
+Yin/Yang – Through a balance of flowing, strengthening movement and opening, grounding stillness, this practice helps to cultivate stability and mobility, awareness and balance.

 Core, Hips & Hammies – Create space in the hip joints, lengthen and strengthen the hamstrings, and build core strength.
 A perfect class for runners, cyclists, gardeners, hikers, and office workers!
 This class offers detailed alignment instructions and uses the breath and mind to work through poses that will create space and opening in your body.
 Accessible to all levels.

 Lunch Flow – Introduces you to flowing through poses while staying connected with your breath.
 Suitable for all levels.

 Mysore Practice – Self-guided studio time.
 A teacher is present to answer questions and perform alignment adjustments.
 Students are invited to practice at their own pace.
 The room is open for a set amount of time, and you are welcome to enter and exit as you please.
 Open to everyone.
 Note: Ashtanga and Moon Days.